JLEN Environmental Assets

 It may be opportune to recycle capital from more mature assets within the portfolio, as they already have done with the fund’s French windfarm investments.

 In our last note, we discussed JLEN’s two new controlled-environment projects – the Rjukan aquaculture plant and the glasshouse that is co-located with a JLEN anaerobic digestion plant.
 Since then, the Norwegian government has proposed a tax on sea-based fish farms.
 Whereas land-based facilities, such as JLEN’s recirculating aquaculture facility, would remain unaffected by the new tax; improving the relative economics of land-based investments.
 The managers say that the co-located glasshouse project is progressing well.
-It may be possible to develop similar projects alongside other anaerobic digestion plants, but there is a land-availability constraint to this.
+It may be possible to develop similar projects alongside other AD plants, but there is a land-availability constraint to this.

 Gigabox No. 4

 Just after we published our last note, JLEN announced that it was spending up to £16.4m to buy a 50% equity stake in Gigabox No 4 Limited, which holds the development rights to construct a 49.9MW lithium-ion battery energy storage plant based in Lunanhead, Angus, Scotland.
 JLEN’s partner in the deal was Foresight Solar Fund.